nikhil1sonu/nikhil1sonu/README.md

 - 👋 Hi, I’m Nikhil Kumar
-- 👀 I’m interested in  learning programing.
+- 👀 I’m interested in  learning programming.
-- 🌱 I’m currently learning basics of programming.
+- 🌱 I’m currently learning the basics of programming.
 - 💞️ I’m looking to collaborate on biological data handling.
-- 📫 How to reach me ...
+- 📫 How to reach me at nikhilkumarbgs@gmail.com

 <!---
 nikhil1sonu/nikhil1sonu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.